David-Lor/Docker-Python-Autoclonable-App/README.md

 - 0.0.1: Initial release.
 - 0.1.1: Check Exit code after each command executed on the entrypoint.
 If some part fails, the container will stop.
+- 0.2.1: Option to provide a SSH private key through ENV (encoded in base64).

 ## TODO